 On the main wall that you see coming in the door, I have our USA and world travel maps.

 I shared all of the details and sources in this post:

 Finally on the wall opposite the mudroom I have a collage of the boys baby photos.
 They are newborn, 3- , 6- and 12-months with John on the left and Whit on the right.

 To give you an idea of the overall flow, here is from the garage door looking into the house with the mudroom on the right.
 (Colors are awful here!)

 And here is from the kitchen looking into the mudroom.
-You can see where Elsa’s bowls are.
-She chose the moment of my photo shoot to have a leisurely dinner.
+You can see our Keeneland horseshoe over the door.

 - Wall paint Benjamin Moore Pale Oak; Cabinets Benjamin Moore Decorators White

 - Counter Berwyn by Cambria

 - Travel Maps Wendy Gold on Esty

 - Light fixture from Shades of Light (previously located in the guest room of our old house)